 Malcolm Guite is a priest, chaplain and teacher at the University of Cambridge.
 He is also a poet and singer-songwriter.
 He has published two collections of poetry: Saying the Names (2002) and The Magic Apple Tree (2004).
 He is also the author of What Do Christians Believe? and Faith, Hope and Poetry.
 His essay on literature and incarnation is included in Beholding the Glory: Incarnation Through the Arts.

-Michael Gungor is a well-known musician and song-writer form Denver, Colorado.
-He and his wife have together produced the albums “Beautiful Things” and the more recent “Ghosts Upon the Earth.”
-The songs celebrate the beauty of creation and life in the midst of a painful and imperfect world.
-Their lyrics are thought-provoking and honest while the music is authentic and creative, leading to a poetic masterpiece.
+Michael Gungor is a Grammy-nominated musician and song-writer from Denver, Colorado.
+He and his wife have produced the albums “Beautiful Things”, “Ghosts Upon the Earth”, and the recent “I Am Mountain”, as well as a live album entitled “A Creation Liturgy”.
+With thought-provoking lyrics and wide-ranging musical styles, their songs celebrate creation and redemption in the midst of a painful and imperfect world.

 Deborah Haarsma serves as President of The BioLogos Foundation, a position she has held since January 2013.
 Previously, she served as professor and chair in the Department of Physics and Astronomy at Calvin College in Grand Rapids, Michigan.
 Gifted in interpreting complex scientific topics for lay audiences, Dr. Haarsma often speaks to churches, colleges, and schools about the relationships between science and Christian faith.
 She is author (along with her husband Loren Haarsma) of Origins: Christian Perspectives on Creation, Evolution, and Intelligent Design (2011, 2007), a book presenting the agreements and disagreements of Christians regarding the history of life and the universe.
 Haarsma is an experienced research scientist, with several publications in the Astrophysical Journal and the Astronomical Journal on extragalactic astronomy and cosmology.